YunoHost/moulinette/doc/ldap.rst

 ===================

 There is a method to validate the uniquess of some entry that is used during user creation.
-I haven't used it and I'm not sure on how it work.
+It's usefull by example to be sure that we have no conflict about email between each user.

 Here is how it's used (I don't understand why a path is not provided):